dovecot/documentation/docs/core/config/spam_reporting.md

 ```
 :::

-Before running following commands, make sure `dovecot.conf` has all the
+Before running following commands, make sure `/etc/dovecot/conf.d/99-antispam.conf` has all the
 sieve configuration you want.
 Then run following commands:

 ```sh